Got7: 2019–2020: Jus2, Spinning Top and third world tour, Breath of Love: Last Piece

+On March 5, 2019, the group debuted its second sub-unit Jus2, composed of Jay B and Yugyeom, with the EP Focus.

-The group released their ninth extended play, Spinning Top: Between Security & Insecurity, on May 20, 2019.
-They sold 64,148 copies on the first day and 214,125 copies in the first week, becoming the first group from JYP Entertainment to sell 2 million albums since debut.
-The EP debuted on the Billboard World Albums chart at No. 5, also coming in at No. 9 on Billboard's Heatseekers Albums chart.
-They then embarked on their third world tour from June 15 to October 26, titled Got7 2019 World Tour 'Keep Spinning.'
+The group released their ninth extended play, Spinning Top: Between Security & Insecurity, on May 20, 2019; they then embarked on their third world tour Keep Spinning from June 15 to October 26.
 They stopped at 12 countries in North America, South America and Europe, including Australia and the Philippines.
 During its North American stop, Got7 appeared on the Today Show on June 26, becoming the first Korean group to perform on the show.

-On July 31, Got7 released their fourth Japanese extended play, Love Loop, which debuted at No. 2 on Oricon's daily albums chart with estimated sales of 15,257 copies, raising at No. 1 on August 3.
+On July 31, Got7 released their fourth Japanese extended play, Love Loop, which debuted at No. 2 on Oricon's daily albums chart.
 To commemorate the release, a special pop-up shop with a dedicated menu was opened in Tokyo and Osaka from July 30 to August 12.
 The group held the Our Loop Tour from July 30 to August 18.
-In September additional dates for the Keep Spinning World Tour were added, indicating they were going to continue the world tour in 2020 and stopping at 5 different Asian countries.

 The group released their tenth extended play, Call My Name, and its lead single "You Calling My Name" on November 4, 2019.
-They sold 100,341 copies on the first day and 224,459 copies in the first week, and became the first artist from JYP Entertainment to sell over 100,000 copies on the first day.
+They sold 100,341 copies on the first day and 224,459 copies in the first week.
 The EP debuted on the Billboard World Albums chart at No. 5, and also topped the Gaon Weekly Chart and the Hanteo Weekly Chart.

 On November 5, Got7 were awarded the Korea Volunteering Grand Award at the 2019 Korea Sharing Volunteer Awards for their contribution to the local community.

 At the end of the year, they won their first Grand Prize (daesang) at the 4th Asia Artist Awards for Performance of the Year.
 They also ended the year at No. 4 on Billboard's Year-End Social 50 Artists Chart.
-In December, tickets were released for the Bangkok leg of the Keep Spinning World Tour at the Rajamangala National Stadium, and sold out within two hours.
-Due to high demand they announced an additional concert date, and would become the second K-pop group to perform two shows at the venue.